OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 ### Client-side databases

 - On November 2010, the W3C announced Web SQL Database (relational SQL database) as a deprecated specification.
-A new standard Indexed Database API or IndexedDB (formerly WebSimpleDB) is actively developed, which provides key/value database storage and methods for performing advanced queries.
+A new standard Indexed Database API or IndexedDB (formerly WebSimpleDB) is actively developed, which provides key-value database storage and methods for performing advanced queries.
 - Underlying storage mechanisms may vary from one user agent to the next.
 In other words, any authentication your application requires can be bypassed by a user with local privileges to the machine on which the data is stored.
 Therefore, it's recommended not to store any sensitive information in local storage.
 - If utilized, WebDatabase content on the client side can be vulnerable to SQL injection and needs to have proper validation and parameterization.
 - Like Local Storage, a single [Cross Site Scripting](https://owasp.org/www-community/attacks/xss/) can be used to load malicious data into a web database as well.
 Don't consider data in these to be trusted.